ethanchewy/bokchoy/README.md

 # bokchoy
-This is a collaboration between my cousin Christopher and me!
+This is a collaboration between my cousin 8-year old Christopher and me!